-There are more ways to get a lower rate, besides opting for a shorter rate lock period.
-A bigger down payment will result in a reduced interest rate, since you'll be starting out with more equity.
-You can pay points to bring down your interest rate over the term of the loan, meaning you pay more initially.
-To many people, this is a good option..
+There are more ways to get a better rate, in addition to choosing a shorter rate lock period.
+The larger down payment you make, the smaller your interest rate will be, because you will have more equity from the start.
+You could opt to pay points to improve your rate for the life of the loan, meaning you pay more up front.
+For many people, this makes financial sense..

 Do you have a question regarding a mortgage program?